 Rural hospitals are rarely highly profitable.
 They provide important frontline healthcare service to our rural communities, often providing a large amount of care at below cost.
-Most such hospitals rely on outpatient procedures and routine visits to subsidize their emergency care and other services.
+Most rural hospitals rely on outpatient procedures and routine visits to subsidize their emergency care and other services.
 The thin margins supporting rural hospitals were exposed to public view during the COVID-19 pandemic.
 The closure of outpatient clinics due to social distancing measures forced some rural hospitals to cease operations permanently and put many more in dire situations.
 We need to take steps to ensure rural citizens have quality care close to home.

 One of the largest problems rural healthcare providers face is finding qualified professionals who are willing to live nearby and practice in small communities.
 MOFB supports increasing rural broadband development to enable telemedicine technologies.
 This can help “virtually” bring experts to rural areas for treatment at dramatically reduced cost.
 MOFB also supports reducing regulations on Advanced Practice Registered Nurses (APRNs) to allow them to provide routine care in rural areas.
-Currently APRNs may only practice within a 75-mile radius of their supervising physician.
+Currently, APRNs may only practice within a 75-mile radius of their supervising physician.
 This arbitrary distinction is unnecessary for the vast majority of basic care cases and almost exclusively harms rural communities.

 The opioid crisis is a nationwide issue that disproportionately affects Missouri.
 One in three Missouri families has been impacted by opioids.
 MOFB supports the use of new tools that include providing medical professionals with the information they need to make informed medical decisions.
 In recent years individual counties have adopted stand-alone prescription drug monitoring programs (PDMPs).
 However, Missouri is the last state that does not have a statewide PDMP in place.
 PDMPs allow medical professionals to see the prescription history of patients and make fully informed decisions.
-This would allow doctors and pharmacists to see the full prescription history of their patients and allow them to focus of treating their patients’ needs.
+This would allow doctors and pharmacists to see the full prescription history of their patients and allow them to focus on treating their patients’ needs.
 Although a PDMP is not a silver bullet to address the opioid crisis, it is a powerful tool for medical professionals.
 It will be a useful step toward curbing the opioid crisis in Missouri.

 Closely tied to the opioid crisis, mental health treatment is in short supply in rural areas.
 Most rural counties in Missouri do not have any licensed professionals specifically trained to treat mental health issues.
 We must provide more resources to rural citizens to cope with the challenges they face in rural life.